-PSI(0) – PSI(4):
+PSI(0):

-Bits 0 to 4 of octet 3 are spare and shall be coded as zero.
+Bit 0 of octet 3 is spare and shall be coded as zero.

-PSI(5) – PSI(15):
+PSI(1) – PSI(15):

 0 indicates PDU session user-plane resource reactivation was not requested in the Uplink data status IE or was not allowed to be reactivated in the Allowed PDU session status IE or user-plane resource reactivation is successful.